Tell us you haven’t noticed it:

 “There will be thunderstorms which will shake cities,” she said.

-Starting in the 1990s, meteorologists and climatologists, spotting temperature shifts in the global schema, began predicting the same: a shift in climate would do what we are now seeing on a daily basis: not just altering the mercury but sending rivers of moisture into the atmosphere, there to then dump torrents of rain or mountains of snow.
+Starting in the 1990s, meteorologists and climatologists, spotting temperature shifts in the global schema, began predicting the same: a shift in climate would do what we are now seeing on a daily basis: not just altering the mercury but sending rivers of moisture into the atmosphere, there to dump torrents of rain or mountains of snow.

 Last December, authorities in France’s Indian Ocean territory of Mayotte said the death toll from a powerful cyclone was likely between several hundred and a few thousand.
 The cyclone, called Chido, hit land with wind speeds of 140 miles an hour, accompanied by storm surges between 13-28 feet (making a storm like “Milton” in Florida look convivial).

-Meanwhile dozens of luxury beachfront condos and hotels in Surfside, Bal Harbour, Miami Beach, and Sunny Isles have been found to be sinking into the ground at rates that were “unexpected,” with nearly seventy percent of the buildings in northern and central Sunny Isles affected, research by the University of Miami indicated.
+Meanwhile, dozens of luxury beachfront condos and hotels in Surfside, Bal Harbour, Miami Beach, and Sunny Isles have been found to be sinking into the ground at rates that were “unexpected,” with nearly seventy percent of the buildings in northern and central Sunny Isles affected, research by the University of Miami indicated.

-At the same time Florida was shivering (at least in the northern half), up to five feet of snow was accumulating in parts of Western New York and Erie, Pennsylvania.
 Meantime, most of the autumn seemed outright salubrious in the usually chilled Northeast—until temperatures suddenly plummeted.

 Such is the nature of our times: the weather is merely paralleling societal extremes.